Pure, White and Deadly: Transition

 For the general public, the most significant development was the increasing popularity of low-carbohydrate diets from the mid-1990s onwards.
 These created a generalised sense that there was something harmful about sugar and that people should eat less of it.

 Low-carbohydrate diets at that time were most strongly associated with Robert Atkins, himself a cardiologist who also suffered rejection by his medical peers.
-But many others produced variations on the theme, most notably Arthur Agatston, Barry Sears, Leslie Kenton, Patrick Holford and Jennie Brand-Miller.
+But many others produced variations on the theme, most notably Arthur Agatston, Barry Sears, Michael and Mary Dan Eades, Leslie Kenton, Patrick Holford and Jennie Brand-Miller.
 The trend continues in the 21st century in varied forms, including ketogenic and paleolithic diets.
 Yudkin received little acknowledgement for this development, even though he had published five books on weight loss, all emphasising sugar restriction, from 1958 to 1990, before any of the other popular low-carbohydrate diets were written.
 (See separate Wikipedia entry on John Yudkin for a bibliography).

 There was a similar lack of recognition in the scientific community.
 As we have seen, from the first edition of Pure, White and Deadly onwards Yudkin drew attention to the “metabolic disturbance” caused by excessive sugar intake, i.e. its effect on the production of insulin or on people’s sensitivity to it.
 But it was Gerald Reaven, another academic medical specialist, whose work stimulated research on and clinical attention to insulin, who later became known as the “father of insulin resistance”.
 Reaven also linked this condition to broader health consequences, including heart disease, in what was known in those early days as “Syndrome X” (now more formally designated as the metabolic syndrome).

 Also food health advocacy NGOs became more visible during the 1990s, raising awareness of dietary problems.
 Some were particularly active on sugar – notably the Center for Science in the Public Interest (CSPI) in the US and Action and Information on Sugars (AIS) in the UK, now succeeded by the more prominent Action on Sugar (AoS).
 But even these groups made little public reference to Pure, White and Deadly or to Yudkin.